zombiestruck/Houdini-Register/README.md

 https://i.imgur.com/8seD36D.png

-If you are considering modifying this for your own preferable database structure, go for it.
-Make sure you edit Structure.js and Create.js for it.
-Feel free to let me know what I can improve on.
+Edit Structure.js and Create.js IF you want to change the database structure for something other than Houdini.

 Simply execute the register to listen on port 4444 by typing into terminal/PuTTy: `node Boot`